miltosmac/SODA/README.md

 These 𝑛 sets are called Reuse Chains and considering that for each clock cycle the design inputs 𝑛 elements and generates 𝑛 consecutive output elements, it becomes apparent that each new element is introduced to a corresponding chain.
-The figure above accurately maps the how the data elements of the example in the previous Figure are fed in 𝑛 = 4 Reuse Chains.
+The Figure above accurately maps the how the data elements of the example in the previous Figure are fed in 𝑛 = 4 Reuse Chains.
 The elements in every chain are characterized by a specific color (red, green, blue, and yellow).